paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 1. Install [Microsoft Visual Studio 2017](https://www.visualstudio.com/) with .NET Core workload.
 For more information, see [Visual Studio Tools for Docker](https://docs.microsoft.com/en-us/aspnet/core/publishing/visual-studio-tools-for-docker).
 2. Install [Docker for Windows](https://docs.docker.com/docker-for-windows/install/) and configure it to use Linux containers.
 2. [Set up the developer environment](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started-linux)
-3. Create a **Service Fabric Linux cluster on Azure** with a minimum of five nodes and the [DNS Service](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-dnsservice) enabled.
+3. Create a **Service Fabric Linux cluster in Azure** with a minimum of five nodes and the [DNS Service](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-dnsservice) enabled.
 The demo requires a cluster running on Azure.
 For the purposes of this sample, you can eventually use the [party cluster](https://try.servicefabric.azure.com/).
 4. Clone or download this container solution into a directory on the local machine.
 5. Specify the value of the application parameters (see the **Configuration** section for more information).